UPDATE 2021 – Belgian Café Culture is getting a 5 year anniversary edition with a new cover! I am so very pleased! Publication date in early November!

 This book is dedicated to the landlords and ladies who have been running these cafés for generations or have been preserving the original interiors purely out of understanding of their importance.
 This book is not about me, it is about them and their livelihoods.
 Our Belgian Café.

-Belgian Café Culture or Authentieke Belgische Cafés will be out on monday, and in a bilingual edition English/Dutch.
+Belgian Café Culture or Authentieke Belgische Cafés is a bilingual edition English/Dutch.
 Published by LUSTER, 272 pages and hardback finish.

 Written, photographed and designed by your truly.
 The cover is by my husband Bruno Vergauwen.